Search by Keyword

 The song “Boys” is structurally unique to this album in two ways.
-First, it is the only song on the album written in the “12-bar blues” style, meaning that each section of the song (except the small introduction) consists of twelve bars.
-Also, each section of the song has the same chord pattern, which is E7 (4 bars), A7 (2 bars), back to E7 (2 bars), then B7 (1 bar), A7 (1 bar), E7 (1 bar) and finally B7 (1 bar) which is used as a transition to begin the sequence again for the next section of the song.
-This total of 12 bars makes up the standard “12 bar blues” pattern used by many of the recording artists that the Beatles admired, such as Chuck Berry (“Too Much Monkey Business”, “Johnny B. Goode”) and Gene Vincent (“Be-Bop-A-Lula”).
+First, it is the only song on the album written in the “12-bar blues” style, meaning that each section of the song (except the small introduction) consists of twelve measures.
+Also, each section of the song has the same chord pattern, which is E7 (4 measures), A7 (2 measures), back to E7 (2 measures), then B7 (1 measure), A7 (1 measure), E7 (1 measure) and finally B7 (1 bar), which is used as a transition to begin the sequence again for the next section of the song.
+This total of 12 measures makes up the standard “12 bar blues” pattern used by many of the recording artists that The Beatles admired, such as Chuck Berry (“Too Much Monkey Business,” “Johnny B. Goode”) and Gene Vincent (“Be-Bop-A-Lula”).

 The second unique facet of this song on the album is the occurrence of an actual chorus.
-This song was written in the verse/verse/chorus/verse/chorus style (or aabab).
-After the first chorus, George Harrison performs a guitar solo which replaces the sax solo on the original recording.
-This is the second of four guitar solos on the album.
+This song was written in the 'verse/ verse/ chorus/ verse/ chorus' style (or aabab).
+After the first chorus, George Harrison performs a guitar solo which replaces the sax solo on the original Shirelles recording.
+This is the second of four guitar solos on the "Please Please Me" album.

-After a rousing 4 bar introduction, Ringo starts out the first verse, as all the verses are, singing practically occapella to only four bass notes, one per bar.
+After a rousing 4 measure introduction, Ringo starts out the first verse, as he does on all the verses, singing practically a cappella to only four bass notes, one per measure.
 Paul, George and John then begin the background harmony phrases “bop-shoo-op” which consistently occur during each verse of the song.
 As the second verse continues in the same structural pattern, we begin to hear McCartney’s excited whoops and hollers which continue to escalate in frequency as well as intensity throughout the rest of the song.

-After Ringo’s encouraging exclamation “All Right George,” as he was prone to do (as in “Honey Don’t), we are treated to Harrison’s simple but effective guitar solo, not overdubbed as most future recordings were, but all in one performance with the band.
-It’s quite apparent that the group was very much enjoying the performance like if there was an audience present as there usually was when they performed the song.
-Judging by McCartney’s screams, he seems to have been enjoying it a little too much.
+After Ringo’s encouraging exclamation “all right George,” as he was prone to do (as in “Honey Don’t), we are treated to Harrison’s simple but effective guitar solo, not overdubbed as most future recordings were, but all in one performance with the band.
+It’s quite apparent that The Beatles were enjoying the performance very much as if there was an audience present like there usually was when they performed the song.
+Judging by Paul’s screams, he seems to have been enjoying it a little too much.
 But, on the whole, they all must have known that they were nailing the song on the first try, which they indeed did.